synapsestudios/coding-workshop/pattern-library/aggregate.md

 # Aggregate

-> An aggregate is a cluster of associated ojects taht we treat as a unit for th epurpose of data changes.
+> An aggregate is a cluster of associated ojects taht we treat as a unit for the purpose of data changes.
 Each aggregate has a root and a boundary.
-The boundary defines what is insie the aggregate.
+The boundary defines what is inside the aggregate.
 The root is a single, specific entity contained in the aggregate.
 >
 > Eric Evans, Domain Driven Design